 Step 6.
 Cleaning the oven access area

-Cleaning all the soot you have just removed form the Right hand oven chamber and the rear oven chamber is very important
+Cleaning all the soot you have just removed from the Right Hand oven chamber and the Rear oven chamber is very important

-You can use a vacuum or scrap all this from the area using the Esse Oven Scraper
+You can use a vacuum or scrape all this from the area using the Esse Oven Scraper

-The one major hint is : once you have cleaned the Right Hand Side Oven Chamber - and the Rear Oven Chamber - all this soot needs to be cleaned out
+Once you have cleaned the Right Hand Side Oven Chamber and the Rear Oven Chamber it is very important that all this soot is cleaned out

 Use a torch or mirror to inspect that the chambers are clean of any soot before finishing.